Sultaneous/gamzia/README.md

 ---
 ### Stack

 Stacks work like piles; you "push" an element onto the stack and it goes on the top of the pile.
 You can "pop" an element off of the stack and it will return the element at the top, while at the same time removing it from the stack.
 This creates a last-in, first-out structure (**LIFO**).
 You can "peek" at the top of the stack, or the "bottom" of the stack, which in both cases returns the element at that location wihout removing it (pop is always destructive).
-Stacks are ordered by entry, and unsorted.
+Stacks are ordered by the order of element entry, and unsorted.

 #### Methods
 | Method | Alias(es) |Parameters | Returns | Summary |